gohugoio/hugo/content/themes/installing-and-using-themes.md

 ### `config` File

-If you've already decided on the theme for your site and do not want to fiddle with the command line, you can add the theme directly to your [site configuration file][configuration]:
+If you've already decided on the theme for your site and do not want to fiddle with the command line, you can add the theme directly to your [site configuration file][config]:

 ```yaml
 theme: themename